List of Doom ports: Vavoom

 Vavoom is a source port created by merging the Doom, Heretic, and Hexen: Beyond Heretic source trees to create a unified executable.
 It also features portions of the Quake source code (used predominantly for networking and rendering), and was the first source port to support Strife: Quest for the Sigil.
 It has been in development since September 1999, and was first released on June 14, 2000.
 Among its features are a true 3D polygonal engine with colored lighting and software, Direct3D and OpenGL renderers, freelook support, 3D floors, and support for Boom's extended attributes.
 The source port is packaged in the Fedora RPM software repository alongside free installers that grab the shareware levels for all the games used by the engine by default.

 ZDoom and derivatives

 ZDoom is a source port launched for Windows on March 6, 1998, and later Linux and macOS.
 It supports Boom editing extensions plus all of the extensions made in the version of the Doom engine used in Hexen: Beyond Heretic, as well as several other new features.
 It also supports other games that share the Doom engine.
 Unlike many other source ports, ZDoom cannot play demos recorded with Vanilla Doom, including the intro demos found in the IWAD.
 The last version of ZDoom, was released in February 2016, and was officially discontinued on January 7, 2017.
-In the announcement, ZDoom's creator, Randi Heit, recommended using QZDoom or GZDoom instead.
+In the announcement, ZDoom's creator, Marisa Heit, recommended using QZDoom or GZDoom instead.